Q&A with John LoMedico, VP of Corporate Development

 Q: Do you think this will open up new markets?

-With a multi-vendor environment, customers will be able to buy fully interoperable CFP2-DCO modules from Acacia and Oclaro.
-We see this as an exciting opportunity for Acacia and we believe a multi-vendor environment will help accelerate the adoption of the Meru-based CFP2-DCO modules.
+With a multi-vendor environment, customers will be able to buy fully interoperable CFP2 modules from Acacia and Oclaro.
+We see this as an exciting opportunity for Acacia and we believe a multi-vendor environment will help accelerate the adoption of the Meru-based CFP2 modules.